mpcsb/testing_branch/_pages/drafts/2021-05-28-Modelling_opportunities.md

   {{ fig_img | markdownify | remove: "<p>" | remove: "</p>" }}
 </figure>

+The key to take from the model, is that if probabilities are converted to outcomes, the predictive performance of the model is good.

 Below we can observe the predictions of an hold-out set and the uncertainty (the standard deviation of the posterior predictions) of each prediction.
 This is will be helpfull to understand how much trust can be deposited in each prediction.
 Notice that the standard deviation for a Binomial distribution is bounded at 0.5.
 Anything greater would make probability pend towards the other outcome.